-Either (a) 502: One paper of three hours (commentary and essay) with an additional paper (one-and-a-half hours) of translation.

-or (b) 522: One paper of three hours (commentary and essay).
+Either (a) 502: One paper of three hours (commentary and essay) with an additional paper or (b) 522: One paper of three hours (commentary and essay).
 Translations of the passages set for commentary will be provided.
 This version of the subject is only available to those taking VI.
 Second Classical Language in Latin and will not count as text-based.